 This chapter summarizes the federal requirements related to the establishment of regional highway safety performance targets and describes the methodology used to develop the National Capital Region's highway safety targets.
-The targets described in this report meet the MAP-21/FAST performance-based planning and programming (PBPP) requirements and are consistent with the target setting approaches of Maryland, Virginia, and the District of Columbia.
+The targets described in this report meet federal PBPP requirements and are consistent with the target setting approaches of Maryland, Virginia, and the District of Columbia.